Bryce Huff

-Bryce Huff (born April 17, 1998) is an American professional football defensive end for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Memphis Tigers.
-Huff has also played for the New York Jets and Philadelphia Eagles.
+Bryce Huff (born April 17, 1998) is an American former professional football player who was a defensive end for six seasons in the National Football League (NFL).
+He played college football for the Memphis Tigers and signed with the New York Jets as an undrafted free agent in 2020.
+Huff also played for the Philadelphia Eagles and San Francisco 49ers.

 Early life

-Huff was born in Mobile, Alabama, spent a couple years in Opelika, Alabama.
-He later moved back to Mobile, Alabama, where he attended St. Paul's Episcopal School.
-As a senior, He was named first-team All-State after recording 93 tackles and seven sacks.
-Huff initially committed to play college football at South Alabama, but flipped his commitment to Memphis.
+Huff was born in Mobile, Alabama, and played high school football at St. Paul's Episcopal School.
+As a senior, he was named first-team All-State after recording 93 tackles and seven sacks.
+A two-star linebacker recruit, Huff initially committed to play college football at South Alabama, but flipped his commitment to Memphis, over offers from Arkansas State, Georgia Southern, and Troy.

 College career

 Huff played mostly on special teams as a true freshman.
 He entered the pass rush rotation as a sophomore, making three starts and finishing the season with 30 tackles, five tackles for loss and two sacks.
 As a junior, Huff recorded 49 tackles and led the team with 9.5 sacks and 19 tackles for loss and was named second-team All-American Athletic Conference (AAC).
 He again led the Tigers with 6.5 sacks and 15.5 tackles for a loss and was named second-team All-AAC.